This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Rhaphithamnus spinosus

 Verbenaceae.
 Unusual and alluring shrub 5 to 20′.
 Young branches are spiny and it boasts a generous profusion of tubular lavender flowers followed by glossy purple fruits that are edible and said to be quite tasty.
 The foliage turns an inciting purple during Winter.
+Another unique addition to the edible landscape.
 Part shade to sun.
-Cold may improve germination.
+Cold treatment may improve germination.
 Z7b

 Rhodophiala montana